 - In the episode "Tosk", O'Brien offers his assistance to fix Tosk's ship but doesn't know how to go about it unless he knows what the broken part actually does.
 Tosk explains that it collect interstellar particles and converts it into energy for the engines.
 Miles compares it to a ramscoop used to suck in air.
 With that comparison in mind, Miles is able to fix the ship and improve its performance.

 - In Power Rangers RPM, the Paleozords were a Super Prototype that had to be scrapped since they were uncontrollable.
 But by the time they're unearthed, the related tech had advanced to the point that losing control was no longer an issue.

-- In Chrono Trigger, Robo, a robot from year 2300, can be equipped with stone arms you find in prehistory and they're the best weapons you can find (at the time).
+- In Chrono Trigger, Robo, a robot from the year 2300, can be equipped with stone arms you find in prehistory and they're the best weapons you can find (at the time).

-- In Metal Gear Rising: Revengeance, high-frequency blades are widely used by cyborg soldiers due to widespread adoption of carbon nanotube-based armor, which is very effective against bullets, but can be sliced through by HF blades.
+- In Metal Gear Rising: Revengeance, high-frequency blades are widely used by cyborg soldiers due to widespread adoption of carbon nanotube-based armor, which is very effective against bullets, but can still be sliced through by HF blades.
 This is further extended with Sam's Murasama: since it's a high-frequency blade made out of an expertly crafted 16th-century katana instead of a mass-manufactured modern day blade, it's by far the most effective weapon of its type.